interviewed in 20031

 1Unfortunately, when this interview was published the latter part of it was inadvertently replaced by a repetition of the first part (specifically, what should have been page 18 was actually a repetition of page 11, plus the first part of page 12).
 It is presented here in its uncorrupted form.

-I have omitted the original discography, as it can be more advantageously found these days on Dave’s website, as can a great deal of other useful information.
+I have omitted the original discography, as it can be more advantageously found these days on David’s website, as can a great deal of other useful information.